-So why is it so important to ‘define luxury', you may ask?
+There is a lot written about the business of luxury, so why is it so important to ‘define luxury'?
 Well, working with luxury brands from drinks and fashion to real estate, restaurants and hotels I get the sense that a clear definition of luxury is often the elephant in the room.
 We all know Patek Philippe, Prada and Porsche are all luxury brands, but what connects them to a sunrise walk along the pink sand beach at The Potlatch Club (image) or an intimate dinner at The Waterside Inn?
 Is it simply price or exclusivity?
 Or is there something more that links these experiences?
 And in a polluted, noisy world, how do the simple luxuries of purity and silence fit into a definition?

 NUCLEUS' DEFINITION OF LUXURY IN 111 WORDS

 Luxury is embodied in the elegance of restraint, the disciplined orchestration of rarity, meaning and time.
-It is born where utility ends and emotional resonance begins and can transform objects into experiences and experiences into memories.
+Born where utility ends and emotional resonance begins, luxury can transform objects into experiences and experiences into memories.
 It is craftsmanship insulated from haste, attention preserved from distraction and beauty elevated through self-control.
-A luxurious life may contain little ownership, if it enjoys abundant freedom, privacy and choice.
+A luxurious life may contain little ownership as long as it enjoys abundant freedom, privacy and choice.
 Markets often confuse luxury with price or exclusivity, but enduring luxury is intimacy blended with excellence: the perfectly tailored coat, the handwritten letter, the unhurried meal, the room designed to breathe.
-True luxury, ultimately, enhances human dignity, while also enriching the world beyond the consumer.
+True luxury, ultimately, enhances human dignity, while also enriching the world beyond.

 Does this rhyme with your vision of luxury?
 Let me know what you think…